Andrew S. Rosen

-Janice Block oversees the legal, regulatory and compliance functions for Kaplan, Inc. globally.
-She joined Kaplan in 2006 as the general counsel and chief compliance officer of its higher education division, and was promoted to these roles for Kaplan, Inc. in 2011.
-In addition to leading a team of lawyers covering transactional work, contracts, employment and intellectual property matters, along with litigation, she has focused on developing a robust regulatory and compliance framework throughout the organization.
+Janice Block oversees the legal, compliance, human resources, leadership development, and government affairs functions for Kaplan, Inc. worldwide.
+Having first joined Kaplan in 2006 as the general counsel and chief compliance officer of its higher education division, Block was promoted to these roles for Kaplan, Inc. in 2011, and assumed her expanded Chief Administrative and Legal Officer role in 2014.

 Prior to joining Kaplan, Block was the general counsel and corporate secretary for Career Education Corporation.
 She also served as regional counsel for Microsoft Corporation.
-In addition to these positions, Janice previously was a partner and attorney in the Chicago office of several law firms, including Greenberg Traurig, Seyfarth Shaw, and Kirkland & Ellis.
-Her legal experience includes nearly 25 years of litigation, transactional, intellectual property, corporate governance, regulatory, policy, and compliance experience.
+In addition to these positions, Janice was previously a partner and attorney in the Chicago office of several law firms, including Greenberg Traurig, Seyfarth Shaw, and Kirkland & Ellis.
+She has nearly 25 years of professional legal experience in the areas of litigation, transactions, intellectual property, corporate governance, and regulation, policy, and compliance.

-Block earned her bachelor's degree from Princeton University, a master's degree in journalism from Northwestern University, and a law degree from Columbia University.
+Block earned a bachelor's degree from Princeton University, a master's degree in journalism from Northwestern University, and a law degree from Columbia University.

 Chairman, Kaplan Educational Foundation

-Melissa Mack oversees Kaplan's corporate marketing and communications activities and is responsible for building and maintaining Kaplan's brand and reputation.
-Mack joined Kaplan in 1992, and has built Kaplan's global marketing and internal and external communications functions as the company has evolved from a small, US-based test prep company to one of the world's largest providers of educational services.
+Mack first joined Kaplan in 1992, and built Kaplan's global marketing and internal and external communications functions as the company evolved from a small, U.S.-based test prep company to one of the world's largest providers of educational services.
 She led the development of Kaplan's masterbrand strategy, rebranding acquired business units and creating a unified messaging and visual identity for the company.
 In 2006, Mack introduced the Branded Environments program to standardize design elements across Kaplan's schools, centers, and offices to support the student learning process and employee engagement.

-Mack came to Kaplan from the New York public relations firm Rubenstein Associates, where she handled public relations for numerous clients in NY and across the country, in areas such as business, real estate, and education.
-She previously worked at David Wachsman Associates.
+Before Kaplan, Mack worked at New York-based public relations firm Rubenstein Associates, counseling clients in the business, real estate, and education sectors, and at David Wachsman Associates.
 Mack holds a B.A. degree from Brown University.